sudharshanavp/stock_market_prediction/notebooks/README.md

 Each notebook have their own purpose as follows:

+* tweet_parse.ipynb: to test parsing of tweets related to a particular stock.

 * news_parse.ipynb: To test various news api for parsing headlines and news data.

 * sentiment_analysis.ipynb: To test various nlp libraries for sentiment analysis.